eejeet/mytasks/README.md

 How Install and setup project to run on server

 1. Install php 8.1, composer and Node.js on server and use database mysql or mariadb
 2. run the command on root foder using terminals
     1. **composer install - for isntall php liberry**
     2. npm i -
     3. npm run dev
 3. run
 4.

+Create Task Module